Books

 Cherry Gilchrist has written nearly thirty books since the first one appeared in print in 1981.
 She writes both for children and for adults, chiefly in the field of creative non-fiction, but has also published various stories and poems.
 A number of her books have been translated into other languages, including German, French, Hungarian, Korean and Japanese.

-She has also written for many different journals, and has contributed to Good Housekeeping, Company, Russian Life, Gnosis, Caduceus and Kindred Spirit.
+She has also written for many different journals, and has contributed to Quest, Good Housekeeping, Russian Life, Gnosis, Caduceus and Kindred Spirit, plus family history journals and the academic journal 'Correlation'.

 Many of Cherry’s books are available through her page on Amazon.co.uk.

-She has also written for many different journals, and has contributed to Good Housekeeping, Company, Russian Life, Gnosis, Caduceus and Kindred Spirit.
+She has also written for many different journals, and has contributed to Quest, Good Housekeeping, Russian Life, Gnosis, Caduceus and Kindred Spirit, plus family history journals and the academic journal 'Correlation'.

 Many of Cherry’s books are available through her page on Amazon.co.uk.